kyrstke/nodejs-phone-shop/README.md

 - [ ] add payment form and payment processing
 - [ ] add user authentication and authorization
 - [ ] add admin panel
-- [ ] no refresh when adding to cart